zp1ke/plata-sync/README.md

 # Plata-Sync

-A personal finance management application.
+A personal finance management application built with Flutter.

 ## Features